nutanix-cloud-native/cluster-api-runtime-extensions-nutanix/docs/content/service-loadbalancer-gc.md

 load-balancer services have been fully deleted, indicating that the cloud provider interface has cleaned up the external resources.

-This hook is enabled by default, and can be explicitly disabled by omitting the `LoadBalancerGC` hook from the `--runtimehooks.enabled-handlers` flag.
+This hook is enabled by default, and can be explicitly disabled by omitting the `ServiceLoadBalancerGC` hook from the `--runtimehooks.enabled-handlers` flag.

 If deploying via Helm, then this can be disabled by setting `handlers.ServiceLoadBalancerGC.enabled=false`.